Michael Kelly (footballer, born 1997): Bristol Rovers

 On 1 July 2017, Kelly signed for League One side Bristol Rovers.
 In December 2017, he joined National League South side Bath City on loan and went on to make four appearances in all competitions.

 On 7 April 2018, Kelly made his league debut for Bristol Rovers, playing the last 13 minutes in a 1–1 draw with Charlton Athletic.
 In May 2020, Kelly signed a new contract with Rovers to extend his stay at the club for a further year.
 Kelly's time at the club ended at the conclusion of the 2020-21 season when it was announced that his contract would not be being renewed.

 Yeovil Town (loan)

 On 26 January 2021, Kelly joined National League side Yeovil Town on loan until the end of the 2020–21 season.
 On 30 January, Kelly made his Yeovil debut, playing the entirety of a 3–1 victory over Dover Athletic.

 Eastleigh

 On 29 June 2021, Kelly joined National League side Eastleigh on a permanent deal.
 On 30 April 2022, Kelly scored a first senior goal with an equalising penalty in the eleventh minute of additional time to earn a 3–3 draw with King's Lynn Town.

+He was released by the club at the end of the 2022–23 season.

+Scunthorpe United

+On 15 May 2023, he was announced to be joining recently relegated National League North club Scunthorpe United on a two-year deal upon the expiration of his Eastleigh contract.

+Boston United

+On 11 June 2025, Kelly joined National League side Boston United on a two-year deal, reuniting with Pilgrims manager Graham Coughlan whom Kelly had played under at Bristol Rovers.